Quite a different list now compared to past years, particularly because of our big move back from Canada to the UK.

 Other 3D printers

-- Ordbot – Protospace was long-term-loaned this printer and while it is showing it’s age it is still a beast just ticking along.
+- Ordbot – Protospace was long-term-loaned one of these printers, and while it is showing it’s age, it is still a beast just ticking along.
 Many upgrades, repairs, it is barely recognisable from it’s original state, but it has been a great resource for the makerspace.
+We now have 3 Ordbots, all now using E3D v6 hot ends, and two with E3D Titan extruders.
+It really is a workhorse.

 - PrusaMD – The Archeloft space has a few interesting printers but the main one to catch my attention was the locally made Prusa.
+We now have one at Protospace too, dedicated to ABS printing.
 They are aiming for a quality angle with a high price.
-I don’t feel like you get great value for money with the machine currently (compare for example with the printers above), but it does produce nice results (seen here printing in ABS).
+I don’t feel like you get great value for money with the machine currently (compare for example with the printers above), and it is a shame it only takes 3mm filament, but it does produce nice results (seen here printing in ABS).

 - Makerbot Thing-o-Matic – Another long term loan from a Protospace member.
 Ancient, tiny, wooden, and … Retired.
 I did start looking to repair this little beasty as kind of a museum piece but my electronics innards I purchased were … mislaid?
 Maybe I will return to it.